mantidproject/mantid/docs/source/algorithms/GetAllEi-v1.rst

        print "!  {0: >6.1f}  !  {1: >6.2f} !   {2: >6.2f}    ! {3: >6.2f}     !".format(allEi[ind],val[1],peakHeight[ind],peakWidth[ind])
     #
     # NOTE: incident energy of GetEi is calculated from distance between monitor 1 and 2, and this distance is not correct in
     # the test workspace.
-The important pint is that getEi can find energies from guess values and TOF for peaks is correct.
+The tested point is that getEi can find energies from guess values and TOF for peaks is correct.

 Output: